invertednz/SkinCareApp/process-task-list.md

 3. Add newly discovered tasks.
 4. Keep "Relevant Files" accurate and up to date.
 5. Before starting work, check which sub‑task is next.
-6. After implementing a sub‑task, update the file and then pause for user approval.
+6. After implementing a sub‑task, update the file immediately; do not pause for user approval or ask to continue.
+7. Make sure all pages match their designs/corresponding html page, or that new pages use brand.md or design.md ensuring they match other pages already created.